Quickstart: Connect your GitHub Environment to Microsoft Defender for Cloud

 Sign in to the Azure portal.

-Navigate to Microsoft Defender for Cloud > Environment Settings.
+Go to Microsoft Defender for Cloud > Environment settings.

 Select Add environment.

-Enter a name (limit of 20 characters), select your subscription, resource group, and region.
+Enter a name (limit of 20 characters), and then select your subscription, resource group, and region.

-The subscription will be the location where Defender for DevOps will create and store the GitHub connection.
+The subscription is the location where Defender for Cloud creates and stores the GitHub connection.

-This will grant Defender for DevOps access to the selected repositories.
+This step grants Defender for Cloud access to the selected organizations.

-When the process completes, the GitHub connector appears on your Environment settings page.
+When the process finishes, the GitHub connector appears on your Environment settings page.

-Learn how to configure the MSDO GitHub action.
+- Learn how to configure the Microsoft Security DevOps GitHub action.